The Eastside has grown and it's time for our infrastructure to catch up

 Now is the time to upgrade

-Studies projected that growth on the Eastside could cause demand for electricity to exceed the capacity of the backbone of the Eastside’s transmission system.
-In fact, our peak demand increased faster than modeled and our actual summer peak demand exceeded our load forecast for 4 of the past 5 summers — much earlier than expected.
+Studies projected that growth on the Eastside could cause demand for electricity to exceed the capacity of the backbone of the Eastside's transmission system.
+In fact, our peak demand increased faster than modeled and our actual summer peak demand exceeded our load forecast for five of the past six summers — much earlier than expected.
 Our annual planning studies continue to confirm we need the project to meet federal reliability requirements.

 Conservation alone is not enough to meet the challenge